 Liz Phair — Liz Phair — Remember that really, really high-maintenance gal you had a crush on in college?
 Wonder what she’s up to now that you’re both approaching 40?
 Here’s your chance to find out… Seriously, I bought Exile in Guyville when it came out but never got into it.
 I prefer my subversive feminist rock with melody, and at least occasional on-key singing.
 But when I heard Liz Phair had sold out and hired Avril Lavigne’s production team, I knew it was time to give her another chance.
-I love this album; predictably, my favorite songs are the ones her critics and ex-fans are giving her the hardest time for: “Underwear,” “H.W.C.,” and “Why Can’t I?”
+I love this album; predictably, my favorite songs are the ones her critics and ex-fans are giving her the hardest time for: “Favorite,” “H.W.C.,” and “Why Can’t I?”
 Given that Bad Monkeys’ protagonist is a thirtysomething woman of questionable sanity, this would make an excellent unofficial theme album.

 Traffic — The Low Spark of High Heeled Boys — Yeah, it’s an oldy, but the line in the title song about the “gun that didn’t make any noise” matches a bit of business I came up with for the novel, so I played it a lot.